Is your leopard gecko not eating?

 They will need a cage where the hottest spot is approximately 90° to 93° degrees Fahrenheit (32° – 34° C), and the cool area should be around 74° degrees Fahrenheit (23° C).

-Keep in mind during the winter, when the outside environment is colder, it is typical for your gecko’s appetite to be lower.
+When the outside environment is colder during the winter, it is typical for your gecko’s appetite to be lower.

 You might also have a picky eater on your hands.